innovara/yastfli/README.md

    Label of the data partition.
    Default is LIVE.

+ --no-overlay|-n
+   Don't create an overlay.
+   Default is false.

  --size-mb|-s
    Size in MB of the overlay file.
    It can't be more than 4095 for fat32 data partitions.